 top of page

-I’m an anthropologist on the sociality of numbers, specializing in environmental justice, political economy, and critical STS.
-My research explores how people quantify the environment in relation to urban-rural migration, social stratification, and gender inequality.
+I’m an anthropologist on the sociality of numbers.
+Using ethnographic, linguistic, and historical approaches, my research explores how people quantify the geography in relation to urban-rural migration and social stratification.

 land survey china anthropology GIS mapping sheng long